An Indian Valve Spring Study

 See below for pictures, Valve Spring data, and Spring Pressures.

-1) Indian Chief, or Sport Scout cylinders with new valve guides, honed to fit, and valve seats cut, and lapped to the valves.
+1) Indian Chief, or Sport Scout cylinders with new valve guides, honed to fit, with valve seats cut, and lapped to the valves.

-2) New, or re-conditioned Valves, that can be slightly lightened for higher revving.
-Plus re-profiled for better flow.
+2) New, or re-conditioned Valves, that can be slightly lightened for higher reving.
+Plus, re-profiled for better flow.

 3) Starklite Cycle 7-coil valve springs.
 Never use standard #39909 9-coil springs, or Bonneville inner springs.

-4) (6) original valve spring retainers, and (8) original keepers.
+4) (4) Original valve spring retainers, and (8) original keepers.
 Or, preferably, my Titanium light weight retainers.

 6) New Starklite Cycle "O-Ring" valve covers (Chief base thickness = .075"), (Sport Scout base thickness = .035").